 As the study is concerned with rare diseases, and there is sporadic information regarding these diseases, the biggest resource we have is the participants themselves.
-They know more about the day to day impact of their disease than the clinicians so we also have asked our PPI members for ideas on future research projects and the things they would like to see researched.
-We have a representative on each of our committees from our PPI forum, including the data access committee and these members feed back to the PPI forum regarding our committees and what has been discussed and agreed.
+They know more about the day-to-day impact of their disease than the clinicians so we also have asked our PPI members for ideas on future research projects.
+We have a representative on each of our committees from our PPI forum, including the data access committee, and these members feed back to the PPI forum regarding our committees and what has been discussed and agreed.
 We discovered early on that there needs to be a more coherent collection of rare disease information with the experts in this field working together to collate information.

 We also hold weekly team meetings and the minutes from these are circulated to the group and we often have comments from PPI arising from these meetings.

-It is important for PPI to be involved as the Rudy database would not be successful if it wasn't user friendly and so the PPI forum have helped to design the database to ensure it meets their needs.
+Members of the patient forum also suggest new aspects of the database.
+It is important for PPI to be involved as the RUDY database would not be successful if it wasn't user-friendly and so the PPI forum have helped to design the database to ensure it meets their needs.
 Their involvement also gives them a sense of pride and they in turn take pleasure in promoting the study.